What’s really in the 2 Vitamin K brands that are given to newborns in U.S. hospitals today?

 Why are we giving newborns 10 mg of a documented chemical known to destroy fertility and open the brain to potential assault?

-Brand #1, according to the vial, also reads, “not more than 100 mcg. of aluminum”.
+Vitamin K, (Brand #1), according to the vial, also contains “not more than 100 mcg. of aluminum”.

-The Hep B vaccine contains a whopping 250 mcg. aluminum, so when we do the math, the babies are getting 350 mcg. of aluminum, heading to the brain, right out of the gate!
+The Hep B vaccine contains a whopping 250 mcg. aluminum, so when we do the math, the babies are getting 350 mcg. of aluminum, heading to the brain of this brand new baby, right out of the gate!

-We can do far, far better for our babies and their parents!
+We can do far, far better for our babies and their parents who will very likely face health issues (or worse) with their child.

 Vitamin K (Brand #2) contains Benzyl Alcohol as its main preservative.